D.Phil., Geology, Oxford University

 B.Sc., Geology, St. Andrews University

 Dr. Ingvar Birgir Fridleifsson was born in Iceland 1946.
-He is the Director of the United Nations University Geothermal Training Programme (UNU-GTP), Orkustofnun (National Energy Authority) since its establishment in 1979 (apart from 1986-1988) in Reykjavik, Iceland.
-To date (spring 2011), 452 professional scientists and engineers from 47 developing and transitional countries have graduated from the programme.
+He is the founding Director of the United Nations University Geothermal Training Programme (UNU-GTP), Orkustofnun (National Energy Authority) in Reykjavik, Iceland from its establishment in 1979 to 2013, when he retires (apart from 1986-1988).
+Under his leadership, 515 professional scientists and engineers from 53 developing and transitional countries graduated from the programme.

 From 1973-1978, Dr. Fridleifsson was a research geologist in the Geothermal Division of Orkustofnun.
 From 1986-1988 he was Vice President, Nordic Investment Bank (Finland).
 From 1989-2004, he was a member of the Board of Directors of the Nordic Development Fund (multilateral fund granting soft loans to developing countries) in Helsinki (Finland).
 He was Chairman of this board from 1992-1993, 1997-1998, and 2002-2003.